TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Validation

-I'm worried that I've turned you into some sort of error hating thug, hell-bent on eliminating all errors from existence.
-However, sometimes errors are what we want.
 Failing a mapping with an error allows us to handle the bad document in other ways, such as routing it to a dead-letter queue or filtering it entirely.

 You can read about common Benthos error handling patterns for bad data in the [error handling guide][configuration.error_handling], but the first step is to create the error.
 Luckily, Bloblang has a range of ways of creating errors under certain circumstances, which can be used in order to validate the data being mapped.